-Elections of the Speaker, the Bureau and committee members, and the election of the members of the Constitutional Court, the Supreme Council of Radio and Television, and the Court of Accounts are held in this section.
+Elections of the Speaker, the Bureau and committee members, and the election of the members of the Constitutional Court, the Supreme Council of Radio and Television, the Board of the Protection of Personal Data, the Council of Judges and Prosecutors, the Chief Ombudsperson, and the Court of Accounts are held in this section.

 4.The Matters to be Voted

-Matters which will merely be voted on without any debate fall in this section, for instance, government bills and private members’ bills that are all necessary debates are completed and are ready to be voted on, and a motion for a vote of no-confidence and a request for a vote of confidence.
+Matters which will merely be voted on without any debate fall in this section, for instance, bills that are all necessary debates are completed and are ready to be voted on.

 5. Reports of Parliamentary Investigation